shapeshed/shapeshed.github.com/_posts/2009-11-13-file_oracle.markdown

 ## Installation

-This file pi.file_oracle_.php must be placed in the /system/plugins/ folder in your [ExpressionEngine][] installation.
+For EE 1.6.x the file pi.human\_filesize.php must be placed in the /system/plugins/ folder in your [ExpressionEngine][] installation.

+For EE 2.0.0 the human\_filesize folder must be placed in the /system/expressionengine/third_party/ folder in your [ExpressionEngine][] installation.

 ## Name